huangyh45/PhyloAln/README.md

 - the sequence/read file(s) with FASTA or FASTQ format.
 Compressed files ending with ".gz" are allowed.
 Sequence/read files from multiple sources/species should be inputed through a configure file as described in quick start.

 #### Output
 PhyloAln generates new alignment file(s) with FASTA format.
-Each output alignment is corresponding to each reference alignment file, with the aligned target sequences from the provided sequence/read file(s).
-If using prot, codon or dna_codon mode, the translated protein alignments will be also generated.
+Each output alignment in `nt_out` directory is corresponding to each reference alignment file, with the aligned target sequences from the provided sequence/read file(s).
+If using prot, codon or dna_codon mode, the translated protein alignments will be also generated in `aa_out` directory.
 These alignments are mainly for phylogenetic analyses and evolutionary analyses using conservative sites.

 #### Example commands for different data
 Notice: the following commands are only recommended according to our practice, and you can modify the options as you need.